jay-johnson/deploy-to-kubernetes/ceph/README.rst

     detected at least one Ceph OSD mount failure Please review the Ceph debugging guide: https://deploy-to-kubernetes.readthedocs.io/en/latest/ceph.html#confirm-ceph-osd-pods-are-using-the-kvm-mounted-disks for more details on how to fix this issue

-Then the correct storage disk(s) failed to mount correctly, and ceph is using the wrong disk for extened, persistent storage on the vm.
-This can put your ceph cluster into a ``HEALTH_WARN`` state as seen in the cluster status script.
+Then the correct storage disk(s) failed to mount correctly, and ceph is using the wrong disk for extended, persistent storage on the vm.
+This can put your ceph cluster into a ``HEALTH_WARN`` state as seen above in the cluster status script.

 To fix this error, please either use the ``./_kvm-format-images.sh`` (if you are ok reformatting all previous ceph data on the disks) or manually with the following steps:

 #.
-Fix /etc/fstab on all vms
+Fix ``/etc/fstab`` on all vms

     .. warning:: Only run these steps this when the cluster can be taken down as it will interrupt services